Clinical Validation of the Tremoflo C2 Versus Tremoflo C100 in Asthmatic Patients 2-7 Years of Age

 Methods: In 53 asthmatic children 2-7 years, three sets of valid measurements were obtained for R7, R7-19, AX, and X7.
 SAD was defined as z-scores exceeding 1.645 residual standard deviations.
 After completion, patients and operators provided feedback.
-Mechanical analog data were obtained on four test loads at 5-37 and 7-41 Hz, using C2 and C100.
-Single measure intraclass correlation coefficient (ICC) determined whether C2 was as acceptable as C100.
+Single measure Intraclass Correlation Coefficient (ICC) determined whether C2 was as acceptable as C100.
 Bland-Altman analyses examined agreement and proportional bias.
 The McNemar test evaluated whether the proportion of SAD patients differed significantly between the two tools.

 Section